Code-Institute-Submissions/oneworld/README.md

 <br>
 <h3>Features</h3>
 <hr>
-<p>I have used animal icons in my navbar that grow larger and change colour when you hover over them using CSS.
-When the screen size shrinks I have the navbar collapses into a burger icon with a dropdown list of the animal names to make it more visable and clean on a smaller screen.
-The pargraphs are in scrolling text boxes on larger screens and have 'read more' buttons on smaller screens to neatly fit in large pargraphs of text.
-I have also added a 'back to top' button at the bottom of the page to help the user get back to top with ease, which also has inverted effect when hovered over.
-I have achived these fatures using CSS, Bootstrap, Java Script and jQuery.</p>
+<p>List of features:</p>
+<p>The header on larger screens is made up of animal icons to match each species</p>
+<p>The header on smaller screens is  a burger icon that expands into a list of the species names</p>
+<p>The body on larger screens is made up of images and scrolling text boxes</p>
+<p>The body on smaller screens is  made up of wider landscape images followed by expandable text boxes with the function of a "read more" button</p>
+<p>The footer is made up of social link icons and a "back to top" button</p>
 <h4>Features Left to Implement</h4>
 <p>In the future I would like to add more content to the animal paragraphs and also a cleaner scrolling effect.</p>
 <br>